Broken Collarbone

 How long it takes a broken clavicle to heal depends on a series of factors.
 These include the age of the child, the location of the fracture, and the number of pieces the bone breaks into.
 Collarbone fractures in children below the age of 8 years may heal within 4 or 5 weeks.
 Broken collarbones in adolescents may take up to 6 and 8 weeks to heal.

 However, clavicle fractures in adults or teenagers that have stopped growing may take about 10 to 12 weeks to heal (it can also take longer).
 Most broken collarbones heal completely within four weeks in adults.
+Collarbone that breaks into more pieces usually takes longer to heal than those with a few fragments.

-The child should be able to move his or her fingers, wrist, and shoulder without too much pain within a few days of sustaining the injury.
+The child should move his or her fingers, wrist, and shoulder without too much pain within a few days of sustaining the injury.
 As the pain in the collarbone area reduces, the child should start moving the shoulder joint a little to prevent the joint from tightening up.
-As the pain starts subsiding, it is required to start moving the shoulder to prevent frozen shoulder (a condition where the shoulder gets stiff).
+As the pain starts subsiding, it is required to start moving the shoulder to prevent a frozen shoulder (a condition where the shoulder gets stiff).
 The doctor may show you the motions of the shoulder.
 The shoulder motion does not prevent the broken collarbone from healing once the injury has started healing.

+If the fracture involves the middle-third of the clavicle with minor displacement, doctors my not need to conduct surgery.
+As recovery progresses, ensure the child’s shoulder joint stays flexible with the recommended exercises.
 Once the fracture has completely healed, motion is not restricted.
 You should only try to strengthen the arm and shoulder after the fracture has healed.
-Exercises should also be directed by the physician.
+The child should conduct exercises as directed by the physician.

 Request an Appointment

 A broken collarbone is a painful injury.
 In most cases, patients don’t need surgery, while some require an operation to arrange the pieces of the collarbone back in their position.
 Physical therapy is also required to help the child resume daily activities.
+If you notice any sign of a broken collarbone in your child (or other forms of fracture), talk to the orthopedic experts at Medical City Children’s Orthopedic and Spine Specialists.

+We will examine the child to know what the problem is.
+We will also provide the Treatment for a Broken Collarbone and suggest exercises that will reduce pain and stiffness and restore strength.
 Our board-certified physicians and fellowship-trained orthopedic surgeons are skilled in treating children and teenagers with broken collarbones.
-Contact us today to schedule a free appointment.
+Contact us today to schedule an appointment.

 We Can Help!